eclectic-coding/eclectic-coding/README.md

 ### Hey there 👋

-My name is Chuck, and I am a full-stack engineer, creative coder and self-proclaimed designer who specializes in front-end development.
-I make it my mission to translate user-focused designs into pixel-perfect websites or applications that run blazing fast.
+My name is Chuck, and I am a full-stack software engineer.
+I have been developing websites as a hobby for twenty plus years, and I am transitioning to a professional career.

 Want to know more about me?
 Check out my [portfolio](https://chucksmith.dev).